nicolasriquet/nicolasriquet.github.io/index.md

 ## Research

 I am conducting research in the field of **Software Engineering**.
-My research interests are the following: empirical software engineering, data science in software engineering, technical debt, software/systems architecture, DevOps, software engineering for machine learning.
+My research interests are the following: empirical software engineering, data science in software engineering, technical debt, software/systems architecture, DevOps, machine learning for software engineering.

 ### Research groups

 * Software Normalization Assessment and Improvement Lab (SNAIL): [SNAIL](https://snail.info.unamur.be).

+### Contributions

+#### Publications

+November 2021: I have submitted a paper and an abstract prestation to two conferences and they are currently being reviewed.
+I am currently working on a second paper.

+Stay tuned for more information on this topic.

+#### Open Source research tools

+I have developed [GitDelver](https://github.com/nicolasriquet/GitDelver), a Python tool for analyzing Git repositories in bulk and generating various datasets for research purposes.

 ### Conferences attended